monarch-initiative/phenogrid/tests/behave/README.md

 Now we can go to the terminal and run all tests (the `phenogrid.feature` file):

-When you have phenogrid embedded as a widget, you can either run the behave tests against the phenogrid file path (e,g., `file:///home/phenogrid`) or server path (if it's placed inside the HTTP server, e.g., `http://localhost:8080/phenogrid`)
+When you have phenogrid embedded as a widget, you can either run the behave tests against the phenogrid file path (e,g., `file://PGDIR`) or web server base URL (if it's placed inside the HTTP server, e.g., `http://localhost:8080/phenogrid`)

 ````
-TARGET=file:///home/phenogrid behave
+TARGET=file://PGDIR behave
 ````
 or
 ````